spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/marketplace/install-the-marketplace-merchant-portal-core-feature.md

 {% info_block warningBox "Verification" %}

-Log in to the Merchant Portal and make sure that when clicking on the profile picture, the **My Account** and **Logout** buttons are visible in the overlay of the secondary navigation.
+1. Log in to the Merchant Portal and click the profile picture.
+2. Make sure that, in the overlay of the secondary navigation, the **My Account** and **Logout** buttons are displayed.

 {% endinfo_block %}